flux-framework/flux-core/doc/man3/flux_signal_watcher_create.rst

 ===========

-:func:`flux_signal_watcher_create` creates a reactor watcher that monitors for receipt of signal *signum*.
+:func:`flux_signal_watcher_create` creates a reactor watcher that monitors for receipt of signal :var:`signum`.

-The callback *revents* argument should be ignored.
+The callback :var:`revents` argument should be ignored.

-When one *callback* is shared by multiple watchers, the signal number that triggered the event can be obtained with :func:`flux_signal_watcher_get_signum`.
+When one :var:`callback` is shared by multiple watchers, the signal number that triggered the event can be obtained with :func:`flux_signal_watcher_get_signum`.